-Health Care Informatics (HCI)
+Health Informatics (HI)

 This interdisciplinary degree program began in 2008.
 It is the first degree program at Idaho State University that two accredited colleges - The College of Business (COB) and the Kasiska School of Health Professions (KSHP) - jointly administer and teach.